Last Updated on March 10, 2021 by Editorial Staff

 Better known as “the Pink City of India” Jaipur is clad in rich cultural history that is perfect for exploring.
 It is one of the major tourist attractions of India and is a part of the Golden Triangle tour of North India.
 It is the home to two very important UNESCO heritage sites of India and places to visit in Jaipur.

 How to reach:

-The top tourist places to visit in Jaipur includes:
+The top tourist places to visit in Jaipur include:

 1. Hawa Mahal